Toads kick up a topwater frenzy on Florida bass lakes.

 Most bass anglers are familiar with soft-plastic frog lures.
 Some would think that a toad would be a similar squatty amphibian-type bait.
 But, they’d be wrong.

 Frogs float at rest, and slowly pick their way over thick cover.
-Toads don’t.
+Bass fishing toads don’t.
 They just quickly skim over the top of it.
 It’s a subtle difference in nomenclature regarding amphibian species, but a big difference in performance, and toads have been one of the hottest bass baits in Florida during the last five years.

 The Zoom Horny Toad was the first to truly capture both the bass, and the angler’s, attention.
 That lure has long since been followed by the Berkley Chigger Toad, Uncle Josh Sizmic Toad and many others.
 All share similar characteristics.
 They feature a pair of dangling legs attached to a solid plastic body.
 Rigged weedless, they skim their way across the surface while making a different sound signature than a metal- bladed buzzbait, but with a similar commotion.
 Bass love them, including the 14.11-pound bass Dean Jackson, of High Springs, caught on Orange Lake in the spring of 2010.
 That’s the largest toad-crusher I’ve heard of, but there’ve been more than a few in the 10-pound-plus range caught on toads, as well.